Marnonel6/marnonel.github.io/_projects/(1) GuideDog_UnitreeGo1.md

 ![yolov7_test_data_2](https://user-images.githubusercontent.com/60977336/226084557-815a6129-ed7d-4d68-bfa1-9e4a4e94a4f4.jpg)

-The confusion matrix indecates the the model achieved a average true positive rate of 75% and a false negative rate of 25% over all the classes, indicating that the model is able to accurately detect and classify objects in images with a relatively high degree of precision and recall.
+The confusion matrix indicates the the model achieved a average true positive rate of 75% and a false negative rate of 25% over all the classes, indicating that the model is able to accurately detect and classify objects in images with a relatively high degree of precision and recall.
 Furthermore, the model achieved a false positive rate of 0% and a true negative rate of 100% on average, suggesting that it is highly accurate in distinguishing between positive and negative instances.
 These results are promising and indicate that the model is a reliable and accurate solution for object detection tasks within the classes and in the setting which the data set was taken.

 ![confusion_matrix](https://user-images.githubusercontent.com/60977336/226084551-653490a5-0fa7-47d6-ba16-141a5a0a84f8.png)